 Project Purpose: The Canarsie L Line has an average weekday ridership of 400,000.
 Ridership on the line has increased by over 300 percent since the 1970s, largely due to population growth and changing commute patterns in the neighborhoods served by the line.
 MTA completed installation of a new signal system and a communications-based train control system in 2007, which allows MTA to operate the current 20 trains per peak hour on the Canarsie L Line.
 However, MTA cannot add further trains due to traction power constraints.
 Severe crowding occurs during peak hours at the Bedford Avenue and First Avenue stations, which results in longer dwell times as large volumes of customers enter and leave the trains.
 The Core Capacity project includes traction power improvements that will allow two additional trains per hour, reduce passenger congestion on board trains, and improve service reliability.
 The project also includes station improvements that will result in better access, more evenly loaded trains, fewer train delays due to long dwell times and less platform crowding.

 Project Development History, Status and Next Steps: The project entered Core Capacity Project Development in December 2014.
 MTA selected the locally preferred alternative and had it adopted into the region's fiscally constrained long-range transportation plan in September 2015.
 The project completed the environmental review process with FTA's approval of a documented Categorical Exclusion in August 2016.
-FTA approved the project into Engineering in June 2017.
-MTA anticipates receipt of a Full Funding Grant Agreement in 2018, and completion of the project in 2020.
+MTA has submitted a request to enter Engineering, which is currently under review.
+MTA anticipates receipt of a Full Funding Grant Agreement in mid-2017, and completion of the project in 2020.